zeloe/NoA_I/README.md

  ## How to use
  - From Terminal or Visual Studio Code launch NoA_1.py
  - Open the Sequencer Grid with processing
- - Open the MaxMsp patch
+ - Open the MaxMsp patches (use your own RAVE networks)
  ## How it works
  - This is an installation, which uses camera input.
  - When it detects a face it starts the actual processing.